What parents need to know

 What's the story?

-CRIMINAL MINDS follows a team of FBI psychological profilers (led by Joe Mantegna) as they track down mentally disturbed serial killers.
-In their detective work, the profilers use some traditional methods, such as interviewing suspects and the now-omnipresent forensic techniques made popular by CSI.
-However, the hallmark of this group is their encyclopedic knowledge of the human mind and patterns of behavior.
-Through hard work, the use of new technology, and plenty of lateral thinking, they are able to read the minds of the killers and predict their next move.
+CRIMINAL MINDS follows a team of FBI psychological profilers as they track down mentally disturbed serial killers.
+Led by agents such as Jason Gideon (Mandy Patinkin), Aaron Hotchner (Thomas Gibson), and, later, David Rossi (Joe Mantegna), the profilers use some traditional methods, such as interviewing suspects, as well as advanced forensic techniques.
+However, the hallmark of this group is its encyclopedic knowledge of the human mind and patterns of behavior.
+Through hard work, the use of new technology, and plenty of lateral thinking, they are able to read the minds of the killers and predict their next moves.

 Is it any good?